Christianity in Syria: Separation

 Syrian Christians are more urbanized than Muslims; many live either in or around Damascus, Aleppo, Homs, Hama, or Latakia.
 In the 18th century, Christians were relatively wealthier than Muslims in Aleppo.
 Syrian Christians have their own courts that deal with civil cases like marriage, divorce and inheritance based on Bible teachings.

 The Constitution of Syria states that the President of Syria has to be a Muslim; this was as a result of popular demand at the time the constitution was written.
-However, Syria does not profess a state religion.
+However, until recently Syria did not profess a state religion.

 On 31 January 1973, Hafez al-Assad implemented the new constitution (after reaching power through a military coup in 1970), which led to a national crisis.
 Unlike previous constitutions, this one did not require that the president of Syria to be of the Islamic faith, leading to fierce demonstrations in Hama, Homs and Aleppo organized by the Muslim Brotherhood and the ulama.
 They labeled Assad as the "enemy of Allah" and called for a jihad against his rule.
 Robert D. Kaplan has compared Assad's coming to power to "a Jew becoming tsar in Russia – an unprecedented development shocking to the Sunni majority population which had monopolized power for so many centuries."

 The government survived a series of armed revolts by Islamists, mainly members of the Muslim Brotherhood, from 1976 until 1982.

 Freedom of religion in the 2020s

 In 2023, the country was scored 2 out of 4 for religious freedom, with the government controlling the appointment of Muslim religious leaders, restricted proselytizing, a ban on conversion of Muslims and active terror threats.

 In the same year, the country was ranked as the 12th most difficult place in the world to be a Christian.

-In 2025, during a conference in Rome, organised by pontifical charity Aid to the Church in Need, Archbishop Jacques Maurad, of Homs, said described the current status of Christians in Syria, saying: "The Syrian people continue to suffer violence, reprisals, and tragic and regrettable events that undermine all the international claims and popular demands to put an end to this bloodbath.
+In 2025, during a conference in Rome, organised by pontifical charity Aid to the Church in Need, Archbishop Jacques Maurad, of Homs, described the current status of Christians in Syria, saying: "The Syrian people continue to suffer violence, reprisals, and tragic and regrettable events that undermine all the international claims and popular demands to put an end to this bloodbath.
 We are become more and more like Afghanistan.
 We don’t have that level of violence yet, but we’re not that far off either.
 People are under all sorts of pressure.
 Don’t think we are heading towards greater freedom, religious or otherwise”.